 Explains numeric, categorical, and unstructured text attributes.

 Numerical attributes can theoretically have an infinite number of values.
 The values have an implicit order, and the differences between them are also ordered.
-Oracle Data Mining interprets
+Oracle Machine Learning for SQL interprets

 DM_NESTED_BINARY_FLOATS as numerical.